==> Separation Anxiety in German Shepherds??

 - Or at the crate (if kept in a crate during your absence).
 NO!
 You aren't serious, right?
 Given how far you got with our free Periodicals(!) you can't be one of those ^&%^%& who lock their dog in a crate when out of house!
 If you still do that, learn now how to fully House-Train your dog.

 Don't be shocked by what you might get to see... - and don't even consider to scold your dog in case you get to see things you don't like.
-Negative reinforcement does not work with dogs (click the link if you dispute the term too).
+Negative reinforcement does not work with dogs (click the link if you find the term irritating too).

 Find out more: Click to save vet cost, training cost, and your nerves!

 Note that you normally cannot find out enough about your dog if you simply have someone else watching your dog while you are away - regardless whether that person is hiding or not - because GSDs typically sense when there's any human being around.
 And then of course they behave differently.

 Dog Separation Anxiety Symptoms

 The following is a list of typical Symptoms of Separation Anxiety, but note that these are neither all the possible anxiety symptoms nor are they necessarily caused by Separation Anxiety (obviously, they may be caused by other issues instead, or they may be exacerbated by other issues):

 - Biting (a family member, neighbor, friend or stranger, or other animals)

 - Panic attacks - already upon your leaving the house

 - Wild, pointless running around, either between two places or wherever the dog can